NewGaea/proto-atrusian/grammar/noun-complex.md

 ### Genitive A (Accusative)

-The second Genitive, called Genitive A, refers to the quality, object, or identity of somehting in a genitive relationship.
-Genitiva A occurs only in accusative cases, and is applied to the actual referenced object in a clause, not to the elements it referred to by relation of.
+The second Genitive, called Genitive A, refers to the quality, object, or identity of something in a genitive relationship.
+Genitive A occurs only in accusative cases, and is applied to the actual referenced object in a clause, not to the elements it referred to by relation of.

 The _Genitive A_ is marked by prefixing a front vowel sound (a, e, or i) based on the class of the noun.